RarelyCharlie/rarelycharlie.github.io/_draft/listenerinfo.md

 </style>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/elasticlunr/0.9.6/elasticlunr.min.js"></script>

-This experimental and unofficial search engine searches all threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding some recent threads, archived threads and many checkins.
+This experimental and unofficial search engine searches all threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding some recent threads, archived threads and some checkins.

-Threads with the most upvotes are displayed first, no matter how old they are.
 Beware outdated information.
 Some threads date back to 2014.

 You can't search for tags.

 Results that link to listener-only threads only work if you are logged in to a listener account at 7 Cups.

-The Options button doesn't work yet.
-Some additional search options may be added later.

 ---